 Talk to your design team, whether they’re internal or external, and find out how they want to manage the proofing process.
 How do they want to receive amendments – marked up on the proof?
 Via email?
 Or they may have a platform that allows collaborative reviewing, with edits marked up online.
 Make sure all amendments are clear and unambiguous – if in doubt, talk it through.

-Perivan have been a major player in the annual report market for many years, with 88 new annual report clients since Spring 2017.
+Perivan has been a major player in the annual report market for many years, with 88 new annual report clients since Spring 2017.

 Newly-listed companies who have sought our help with their IPO prospectuses trust us to produce their annual reports once they are public.
 Many of our clients are long-established businesses, with some of our longest-standing clients having been with us for over 20 years.

-The range of clients we work with means we’re adept at everything from producing a simple first annual report through to a complete design and production service.
-Our strong continuity of personnel ensures customer service from a team that knows, and cares about, our clients.
+The range of clients we work with means we’re adept at everything from producing a simple first annual report to a complete design and production service.
+Our strong continuity of personnel ensures customer service from a team that knows and cares about, our clients.

-To find out more about how Perivan could help smooth your annual reporting process, visit our website or get in touch for a no-obligation chat.
+To find out more about how Perivan could help smooth your annual reporting process get in touch for a no-obligation chat.

 Nothing in this document should be treated as an authoritative statement of the law.
 Action should not be taken as a result of this document alone.
 We make no warranty and accept no responsibility for consequences arising from relying on this document.